The term Prusik knot or Autoblock is often used to generalise a number of different friction hitches that we use regularly in climbing.

 - it could be used to make a runner with two crabs if you run out of quick-draws

-- Use rated cord somewhere between 60 – 80 % of the ropes diameter.
+- Use rated cord somewhere between 60 – 80 % of the diameter of the rope.
 6mm cord covers most scenarios.
-If the cord is too thick, it wont grip the rope, but too thin and it could melt or deform quicker.
+If the cord is too thick, it won’t grip the rope, but too thin and it could melt or deform quicker.

 - Approx 1.2/1.3 metres of cord is needed.

 - Tie both ends of the cord together using a double fisherman’s knot and make sure there are no twists in the strands before tie-ing.

 - Make sure there are sufficiently long tails, so the cord doesn’t pull through the knot when weighted.

 Can I use a sling for a Prusik?

 It is absolutely best practice to use a rated cord for friction hitches, but a sling can work too, if used right, let’s look at when or why.

 A Dyneema sling (least resistant to heat) or a Nylon sling (slightly more resistant to heat) are poor choices for Original Prusiks or French Prusiks, but if you were stuck, could be used as a Klemheist, especially in a scenario where they are butting up against a larger rope knot and are prevented from slipping, like when built behind the master point.

 Aramid slings have a high melting point and I have successfully used them as a back up French Prusik when abseiling, without any damage or melting.
 This makes them suitable for all types of friction hitch.